-Worked with the private sector to support the development of multi-family buildings.
+Worked with the private sector to support more attainable housing, such as townhomes for purchase.

-BC Housing provides the funding for the emergency shelter and Lift Community Services operates the service as a response to homelessness in cold and freezing weather.
+BC Housing provides the funding for the emergency shelter and Lift Community Services operates the service.
 Shelter guests receive 2 meals, a safe place to sleep, and support.
 Staff are onsite 24 hours a day, 7 days a week.
-The shelter is open between January 7 and March 31, 2022.

 Jessica, manager for the Community Resource Centre, 604-414-9880

 Planning Services Department

 Monday to Friday

 Closed on holidays